jewlexx/vscode-devaffirmations/.github/PULL_REQUEST_TEMPLATE/affirmations.md

 ---

 **Describe the changes**
-A clear and concise description of what the bug is.
+A clear and concise description of what the changes are.

 **List added affirmations**
 * {affirmation}